Motherboards

 FAQ

-Do I need X870E or B850 for Ryzen 9000 gaming?
 B850 handles every current Ryzen 9000 CPU, including the 9950X, without bottlenecking GPU performance.
-X870E gives you more M.2 Gen5 slots and USB4, which matters for workstation-heavy users but does nothing for game FPS.
+X870E adds more Gen5 M.2 slots and USB4 — meaningful for workstation-heavy users, irrelevant for game FPS.
+For gaming builds, B850 is the correct choice.

-Can I use DDR4 RAM on these boards?
 No. All AM5 (B850, X870, X870E) and LGA1851 (Z890) boards require DDR5.
 DDR4 is not compatible with either platform.
-Budget an additional $80-$120 for a DDR5 kit if you’re building fresh.
+Budget $80–$120 for a DDR5 kit when building from scratch.

-Is Intel Z890 worth it over AMD B850 for gaming?
-Not strictly.
-AMD AM5 + B850 currently delivers better gaming price-to-performance.
-Z890 makes sense if you’re invested in the Intel ecosystem, need specific Intel-exclusive features (e.g., Thunderbolt 4 at a guaranteed firmware level), or are pairing with a Core Ultra 200S CPU you already own.
+Not for pure gaming performance.
+AMD AM5 + B850 delivers better gaming price-to-performance in 2026.
+Z890 makes sense if you need Thunderbolt at a guaranteed firmware level, you’re already invested in the Intel ecosystem, or you’re pairing with a Core Ultra 200S CPU you already own.

-Will these motherboards support future AMD or Intel CPUs?
-AMD has committed to AM5 socket support through at least 2027.
-B850 and X870E boards should support next-gen Ryzen CPUs with BIOS updates.
-LGA1851 support beyond Core Ultra Series 2 is not confirmed by Intel, though no official end-of-life date has been announced.
+AMD has committed to AM5 socket support through at least 2027 — B850 and X870E boards should support next-gen Ryzen CPUs via BIOS updates.
+Intel has not confirmed LGA1851 support beyond Core Ultra Series 2, though no official end-of-life date has been announced.

-What BIOS settings matter most for gaming on these boards?
-For AMD builds, enable EXPO (Extended Profiles for Overclocking) to run DDR5 at rated speed — it’s off by default.
-Enable PBO (Precision Boost Overdrive) if you want passive per-core boost optimization.
-For Intel Z890 boards, enable XMP for DDR5 speed.
-Disable unused M.2 slots in BIOS if they share bandwidth with SATA ports.
+For AMD builds: enable EXPO to run DDR5 at rated speed (off by default), and enable PBO for passive per-core boost optimization.
+For Intel Z890: enable XMP for DDR5.
+Disable unused M.2 slots in BIOS if they share bandwidth with SATA ports to avoid unexpected speed drops.

 The Bottom Line